rtravitz/portfolio/m1_portfolio.markdown

 I also try to empower myself to improve our community whenever I see something that I can fix or improve.
 This module, that ended up being small things like taking over cleaning duties when one member of the cohort had to leave to pick up his kids from school or grabbing a broom and dustpan to sweep up broken glass from a bottle that smashed down the back staircase over the weekend.

 Next module, I hope to continue my involvement and in particular start to raise it by participating with more groups like Kids Who Code.
+I have also started working with Calaway to transition responsibility for organizing Module 2's pairings with Module 1 students.

 ------------------